-TOSlink ADAT Cables are very fragile, as they are made of glass within the cable.
+TOSlink ADAT Cables can be relatively fragile, as they are made of glass within the cable.
 They pass light which carries a digital audio signal.
-Thus each end of the cable has a small plastic cover, which looks like a small bubble, which needs to be removed in order to fit the cable properly into the port.
+The each end of the cable typically comes with a small plastic cover, which looks like a small bubble, which needs to be removed in order to fit the cable properly into the port.

 Also be mindful of proper vertical alignment of the connector, as you will see the ADAT Port and Connector have small bevels so that they only fit one way.